Naadodigal: Plot

 All goes well until Saravanan (Ranga), Karuna's childhood friend from Kanyakumari, arrives in town.
 The son of a former MP and a prominent politician, he is in love with Prabha (Shanthini Devi), the daughter of a rich bigwig Pazhanivelraman (Jayaprakash) in Namakkal.
-Shocked by Saravanan's suicide attempt due to love failure, the trio promise to help him out and unite the two lovers.
-They set out to Namakkal where they enlist the help of their friend Maariyappan (Ganja Karuppu).
+Shocked by Saravana's suicide attempt due to love failure, the trio promises to help him out and unite the two lovers.
+They set out to Namakkal, where they enlist the help of their friend Maariyappan (Ganja Karuppu).

-The trio manage to help the couple get married by abducting the girl while she is visiting the famous anjaneya temple with her family.
-In ensuing fracas between the two families, Karuna gets scarred near one of his eyes; Paandi is hit on the ear by a pipe, thereby becoming deaf; and Chandran loses his leg due to an injury by falling under a passing truck.
-Palanivelraman, on realizing who aided his ward escape, sends his goons to attack Karuna's family.
-It ends with Karunakaran's grandmother being killed.
+The trio manages to help the couple get married by abducting the girl while she is visiting the famous anjaneya temple with her family.
+In an ensuing fracas between the two families, Karuna gets scarred near one of his eyes; Paandi is hit on the ear by a pipe, thereby becoming deaf; and Chandran loses his leg due to an injury by falling under a passing truck.
+Palanivelraman, on realizing who aided his ward escape, sends his goons to attack Karuna's family, which ends with Karuna's grandmother being killed.

 During the funeral, the family members have a fight due to Karuna being arrested, hence hindering his ambition of obtaining a government job.
-Nallammal's father insults Karuna, angering Natraj and Karuna's mother.
+Sudalai insults Karuna, angering Natraj and Karuna's mother.
 Natraj angrily tells him that anything Karuna does will always be correct and that he is proud of Karuna for the man he is.
-Nallammal's father questions his daughter's loyalty, as she wants to marry Karuna as well, and she breaks down, and he realizes she is still hoping for Karuna to be her husband.
-Nallammal's father angrily leaves and says she can have Karuna, but after he is dead, hanging himself from a fan in their house in front of Nallammal and her mother, before being let down by the help of their neighbors.
-This results in Karuna's fiancé Nallammal being coaxed by her parents to give up on him, and marry a better suitor.
-Nallammal sadly follows her father's orders to stay away from Karunakaran and that should she ever be seen speaking to him, she would never see her father alive again.
+Sudalai questions his daughter's loyalty, as she wants to marry Karuna as well, and she breaks down, and he realizes she is still hoping for Karuna to be her husband.
+Sudalai angrily leaves and says she can have Karuna, but after he is dead, hanging himself from a fan in their house in front of Nallammal and her mother, before being let down by the help of their neighbors.
+This results in Nallammal being coaxed by her parents to give up on him, and marry a better suitor.
+Nallammal sadly follows her father's orders to stay away from Karuna and that should she ever be seen speaking to him, she would never see her father alive again.